loderunner/scrt/docs/guide/getting-started.md

+---
+description: Get started with scrt, a command-line secret manager for developers, sysadmins and devops.
+Follow the steps to create your first secrets store, and start securely setting and retrieving secrets.
+---

 # Getting Started

 This examples in this section will help you set up and start using scrt with a store in a local file.